boeckmann/asm6502/README.md

 	hello_msg .byte "HELLO, WORLD!", CR, LF
 	hello_len = @ - hello_msg

-To produce a listing file during assembly run
+To produce a listing file assemble with
 `asm6502 helloc64.asm helloc64.prg hello64.lst`.
 The output looks like this:

     ASM6502 LISTING FOR helloc64.asm @ 2023-04-02 17:27